zer0cache/matic-docs/docs/develop/ethereum-polygon/pos/deposit-withdraw-event-pos.md

 ### Historical deposit completion check by querying the blockchain

 This script can be used to check if a particular deposit has been completed on the child chain or not.
 The main chain and the child chain keep incrementing the value of a global counter variable on both the chains.
 The [StateSender](https://github.com/maticnetwork/contracts/blob/develop/contracts/root/stateSyncer/StateSender.sol#L38) contract emits an event that has the counter value.
 The counter value on the child chain can be queried from the [StateReceiver](https://github.com/maticnetwork/genesis-contracts/blob/master/contracts/StateReceiver.sol#L12) contract.
-If the counter value on child chain is greater than or equal to the same on main chain, then the deposit can considered as completed successfully.
+If the counter value on child chain is greater than or equal to the same on main chain, then the deposit can be considered as successfully completed.

 ```jsx
 let Web3 = require("web3");